shutrit/hitman/README.md

 # hitman
 The hitman api  creates a new game in which a new word is selected from the word table.
 A new game object is created.the Game table has two columns id and game column which stored the word.
-There is also a relation of one to many between the wod table and the game table in a column word_id. the api has two resources:
+There is also a relation of one to many between the word table and the game table in a column word_id. the api has two resources:
 1)  localhost:8000/games/  method post creates a new game.
 2) games/id method  put   lets user/machine  play the game 11 guesses are allowed.